Are you looking for a camp for your child or teen – but aren’t sure where to start?

 Where: 500 S. Franklin St., Armory Square, Syracuse.

 More information: (315) 425-9068. most.org/learn/camps.

-Sciencenter Summer Camp – Does your child like science?
-Campers in grades 2-6 can explore engineering during Engineergirls Explore or conduct experiments and learn about new physical science concepts during Build, Investigate, and Explore.
-This summer, the Sciencenter will also hold a middle school session, where campers can design exhibits, create videos and more.
+Sciencenter Summer Camp – Campers in grades 2-6 can conduct experiments and learn about new physical science concepts during Build, Investigate, and Explore.
+The Sciencenter will also hold a Future Science Leaders Summer Intensive, where campers in grades 7-9 can design exhibits, create videos and more.

 Ages: Children entering grades 2-9.

 More information: (607) 272-0600. sciencenter.org/summer-camp.html.

 Summer Arts Institute, Le Moyne College – Do you have an aspiring creative in the family?
 The college will offer five programs during its Summer Arts Institute: theatre, film, musical theatre, creative writing, and